 - Lough Gur (County Limerick): This lakefront site will convince you that the Neolithic farmers of Ireland had an estimable sense of real estate.
 Inhabited for more than 4,000 years, the ancient farming settlement offers a number of prehistoric remains.
 The most impressive of these is the largest surviving stone circle in Ireland, made up of 113 stones.

-- Dún Aengus (County Galway): No one knows who built this massive stone fort, or when.
-The eminent archaeologist George Petrie called Dún Aengus "the most magnificent barbaric monument in Europe."
-Facing the sea, where its three stone rings meet steep 90m (295-ft.) cliffs, Dún Aengus still stands guard today over the southern coast of the island of Inishmore, the largest of the Aran Islands.
+- Dún Aengus (County Galway): The eminent archaeologist George Petrie called Dún Aengus “the most magnificent barbaric monument in Europe.”
+No one knows who built this massive stone fort or what year it was constructed.
+Facing the sea, where its three stone rings meet steep 90m (295-feet) cliffs, Dún Aengus still stands guard today over the southern coast of Inishmore, the largest of the Aran Islands.

-- Carrowmore and Carrowkeel (County Sligo): These two megalithic cities of the dead (Europe's largest) may have once contained more than 200 passage tombs.
-The two together -- one in the valley and the other atop a nearby mountain -- convey an unequaled sense of the scale and wonder of the ancient peoples' reverence for the dead.
-Carrowmore is well presented and interpreted, while Carrowkeel is left to itself and to those who seek it out.
+- Carrowmore and Carrowkeel (County Sligo): These two megalithic cities of the dead (Europe’s largest) may have once contained more than 200 passage tombs.
+The two together—one in the valley and the other atop a nearby mountain—convey an unequaled sense of the ancient peoples’ reverence for the departed.
+Carrowmore is well presented and interpreted, while Carrowkeel quietly awaits those who seek it out.

 - Navan Fort (County Antrim): There is no longer much remaining here to reflect the great past of this fort, though it was once the ritual and royal seat of Ulster.
 Thankfully, the interpretive center here is nothing short of remarkable, and it offers a great introduction to the myth and archaeology of the fort, known in Irish as Emain Macha.